NI-Measurement-Plug-Ins/audio-adc-labview/docs/help.md

    ![alt text](images/teststand-open-seq.png)

 2. Insert a 'Measurement' step under MeasurementLink in Insertion palette or by selecting Insert Step > MeasurementLink > Measurement in right click menu.
+   Rename the step as required and choose the required measurement in Step settings.

    ![alt text](images/teststand-insert-measlink-step.png)